11 Best Things To Do in Cancun, Mexico

 - Cenote Zaci

 To get to Chichen Itza, you can drive there in a rental car or go on an organized tour.
-The Chichen Itza ruins are open from 8 AM till 5 PM and are about 2.5 hours from Cancun.
-Here is a complete guide on cenotes.
+The Chichen Itza ruins are open from 8 AM to 5 PM and are about 2.5 hours from Cancun.

 Day Trip to Playa Del Carmen

-Located precisely an hour from Cancun is Playa Del Carmen, a beach town well known for its resorts, famous 5th Avenue street, and nomad living.
+Located precisely an hour from Cancun is Playa Del Carmen, a beach town well known for its resorts, famous 5th Avenue street, and nomadic living.

-The city connects through 5th Avenue street, with great restaurants, shopping, bars, nightclubs, and many people trying to sell you just about everything.
+The city is connected by 5th Avenue, which features great restaurants, shopping, bars, nightclubs, and many people trying to sell you just about everything.
 The food here is delicious.
 I spent eight weeks here and couldn’t get enough of the food.

 The best part about Playa Del Carmen is that there is so much to do here, and everything is very close to each other.
 Playa Del Carmen has a few cenotes around it, rooftop bars, and stunning beach clubs.